Sounds That Are Painful For Dogs

-Although it's common knowledge that dog's noses are super-sniffers used for detecting drugs, medical conditions, and explosives, it's easy to overlook their other sensitive senses.
-A dog's hearing range is hundreds of times better than a human's, according to the American Kennel Club (AKC), and some sounds can hurt their ears.
+Although it's common knowledge that dog's noses are super-sniffers used for detecting drugs, medical conditions, and explosives, it's easy to overlook their other sensitive senses, like hearing.
+"The truth of the matter is that, for some sounds, a dog's hearing is really hundreds of times better than ours, whereas for other sounds, dogs and humans have sound sensitivities that are very much the same," Stanley Coren, Ph.D, explained in his book "How Dogs Think" (via the American Kennel Club).
+Given this, it may not come as a surprise that some noises can hurt your canine's ears.

 Hertz is how a sound's frequency is measured.
 The higher the Hz, the higher the frequency.
 A dog's ears evolved to tune in to high-pitched sounds of their prey, according to the AKC.
 Their ears can detect the high-pitched squeak of a mouse venturing out of its den, for example.